jeanwl/LiveSplitOne-OBS-Layout/README.md

 - animations highlight reaching new split
 - progressive apparition saves space for game visuals

-Sum of Best, PB and WR appear for 20 seconds in fading cycle below timer.
+Sum of Best, PB and WR appear in fading cycle below timer.

 # Installation